klemmm/auspex/README.md

 - The analysis terminates even with unbounded loops
 - Results are valid for all possible inputs

-The dispatch state address is guessed by a simple heuristic (the address that is written from the most code locations) performed in a preliminary analysis pass.
+The dispatch state address is guessed by a preliminary analysis pass by detecting the variable that correlates the most with the path taken in each iteration.

 ### State Splitting
 A key feature of this implementation is its ability to maintain separate abstract states for different dispatch values.
 When the analysis encounters a branch or state change: